Animal Magnetism (Scorpions album)

-Animal Magnetism is the seventh studio album by German rock band Scorpions, released in 1980.
+Animal Magnetism is the seventh studio album by German hard rock band Scorpions, released in 1980.
 The RIAA certified the record as Gold on 8 March 1984, and Platinum on 28 October 1991.

 In the 2001 remaster edition by EMI, an extra track "Hey You" (rare single), sung by Rudolf Schenker is included (although Klaus Meine sings the chorus).
 The song was originally recorded during the Lovedrive sessions in 1978 and released two years later as side-A (together with "The Zoo" as side-B).
 A shorter remix from 1989 was used on the 2001 and 2015 reissues instead of the longer original single version.

 "Lady Starlight" is the only song in the entire Scorpions discography so far (as of 2018) to include an arrangement for strings and orchestral winds.